ankitects/anki-betas/src/intro.md

 Repeat the last step if you wish to start the same Anki version again.
 Repeat the last two steps to update to the latest beta and start it.

 Remove `[qt6]` if you wish to use a compatible system-installed PyQt.
+On ARM Linux, you must use a system-installed PyQt, as no PyQt wheels are available on PyPI for ARM Linux.
 </details>

 <details>